How to get to Byron Bay

 How you get to Byron Bay largely depends on your budget and timeframe with flying being the quickest way to travel and self-driving being the cheapest.
 If you do have the time to spare, embarking on a road trip along the east coast of Australia is one of the best ways to see as much as possible as it allows you the flexibility to stop at different destinations and spend as much time as you want to take in this country's natural beauty.

 Flying to Byron Bay

 Flying is the quickest and easiest way to travel to Byron Bay from most states with the exception of Queensland where self-driving is often quicker.
-The closest airport to Byron Bay is the Ballina Byron Gateway Airport (BNK) which is only around 35 minutes from the town's centre and offers daily flights to and from cities such as Sydney, Melbourne, Brisbane, Perth, Hobart, and Adelaide via Fly Pelican, Virgin Australia, Qantas, and Jetstar.
+The closest airport to Byron Bay is the Ballina Byron Gateway Airport (BNK) which is only around 35 minutes from the town's center and offers daily flights to and from cities such as Sydney, Melbourne, Brisbane, Perth, Hobart, and Adelaide via Fly Pelican, Virgin Australia, Qantas, and Jetstar.

-However, if you're travelling from Tasmania, South Australia, Western Australia, and Queensland, it's likely you'll have to stop over in Sydney with very few direct flights straight from cities in those states to Ballina.
+However, if you're traveling from Tasmania, South Australia, Western Australia, and Queensland, it's likely you'll have to stop over in Sydney with very few direct flights straight from cities in those states to Ballina.